seandstewart/bardly/pending/romances/pericles/11-player.md

 blushes of hers must be quenched with some present practise.

 **Bawd**
-Thou sayest true, i ' faith, so they must; for your
+Thou sayest true, i' faith, so they must; for your
 bride goes to that with shame which is her way to go
 with warrant.

 **BOULT**
 'Faith, some do, and some do not.
 But, mistress, if
-I have bargained for the joint,-
+I have bargained for the joint,--

 **Bawd**
 Thou mayst cut a morsel off the spit.